noam1610/tuto-mcfly-server-access/README.md

 You can name it mongo and choose MongoDb.
 This is the way we store data.

-(You can see below in config.js that we choosed a local storage.
-However, you can use mongolab).

 If you use mongo, don't forget to install it :
 ```
 npm install loopback-connector-mongodb